 ICF's purpose is to build a more prosperous and resilient world for all.
 We do this by using our ingenuity, creativity, and diverse perspectives to solve our clients' toughest challenges.

-The Research Connections website is maintained and hosted by ICPSR.
-Established in 1962, ICPSR is the world's largest archive of computer-readable social science data.
+Established in 1962, the Inter-university Consortium for Political and Social Research (ICPSR) is the world's largest archive of social science data.
 ICPSR archives collections from a broad range of social science disciplines, such as sociology, political science, demography, history, and economics.
-In addition to Research Connections, ICPSR hosts special topic archives in the fields of gerontology, substance abuse and mental health, criminal justice, health and medical care, and education.
+In addition to Research Connections, ICPSR hosts special topic archives in many other fields, including aging, criminal justice, substance abuse, arts and culture, firearm safety, and other fields.

 The Office of Planning, Research and Evaluation (OPRE) is a unit within the Administration for Children and Families (ACF).

 OPRE is responsible for advising the Assistant Secretary for Children and Families on increasing the effectiveness and efficiency of programs to improve the economic and social well-being of children and families.